 ITEMS B, C & D (in this order) REPRESENT THE MATCH SCORE .

-The WINNING team will ensure that these THREE numbers are sent by post or e-mail to the Divisional Organiser prior to the Monday following the week in which the match was played.
+The WINNING team will ensure that these THREE numbers are sent by e-mail to the Divisional Organiser prior to the Monday following the week in which the match was played.

 The Match Form should be kept by the Home team for scrutiny should a dispute arise.